-Assam: Two boats collide on Brahmaputra river, many feared missing
+Assam: Boat capsizes after collision with ferry, over 100 out of 120 passengers rescued

 Sarma directed state minister Bimal Borah to immediately go to the site of the accident, and said that he would visit Nimati Ghat on Thursday.

+Prime Minister Narendra Modi also expressed concern and offered prayed for safety of the passengers.
 Union Home Minister Amit Shah has said that the Centre will provide all possible assistance to Assam.